-Cherry County, the largest county in Nebraska, is located in north central Nebraska, along the Nebraska-South Dakota state line.
+Cherry County is located in north central Nebraska, along the Nebraska-South Dakota state line.
 The county is bounded on the north by the State of South Dakota and the Rosebud Indian Reservation; on the east by Brown County and Keya Paha County; on the south by Grant, Hooker, Thomas, and Blaine counties.
-Counties; and on the west by Sheridan County.
+Counties; on the west by Sheridan County.

-The county has seven highways crossing the county including Nebraska Highways 12, 61, 97, Spur 16B, Spur 16 F, US Highway 20 and US Highway 83.
+The county has seven highways crossing the county including Nebraska Highways 12, 61, 67, Spur 16B, Spur 16 F, US Highway 20 and US Highway 83.
 The county is home to the communities of Cody, Crookston, Kilgore, Merriman, Nenzel, and Valentine (county seat); plus, the unincorporated communities of Brownlee and Eli.